Paulmayock/roastin_coffee/README.md

 * I can like/unlike blog posts.
 * I can comment and delete my own comments on blog posts.
 * I can view the supplliers and their websites.
+* I can contact the owner via a contact form in case I have a payment issue, account issue or other general queries.

 ### Admin